EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 For video, we believe the motion quality is a major difference from other domains, such as image.
 To this end, we consider the quality of motion as one of the main evaluation metrics in our evaluation system.
 Here, we consider two different motion qualities introduced below.

 \textbf{Action Recognition~(Action-Score).} For videos about humans, we can easily recognize the common actions via pre-trained models.
-In our experiments, we use MMAction2 toolbox ~\cite{2020mmaction2}, specifically the pre-trained VideoMAE V2~\cite{wang2023videomaev2} model, to infer the human actions in the generated videos.
-We then take the classification accuracy (ground truth are actions in the input prompts) as our Action-Score.
-In this work, we focus on Kinetics 400 action classes~\cite{kay2017kinetics}, which is widely used and encompasses human-object interactions like playing instruments and human-human interactions, including handshakes and hugs.
+We use the MMAction2 toolbox~\cite{2020mmaction2} and the pre-trained VideoMAE V2 model~\cite{wang2023videomaev2} to infer human actions in generated videos.
+We take the classification accuracy as our Action-Score, focusing on Kinetics 400 action classes~\cite{kay2017kinetics}.

 \textbf{Average Flow~(Flow-Score).} We also consider the general motion information of the video.
-To this end, we use the pretrained optical flow estimation method, RAFT~\cite{raft}, to extract the dense flows of the video in every two frames.
-Then, we calculate the average flow on these frames to obtain the average flow score of every specific generated video clip since some methods are likely to generate still videos which are hard to identify by the temporal consistency metrics.
+To this end, we use RAFT~\cite{raft}, to extract the dense flows of the video in every two frames.
+Then, we calculate the average flow on these frames to obtain the average flow score of every specific generated video clip since some methods are likely to generate still videos that are hard to be identified by the temporal consistency metrics.

 \textbf{Amplitude Classification Score~(Motion AC-Score).} Based on the average flow, we further identify whether the motion amplitude in the generated video is consistent with the amplitude specified by the text prompt.
-To this end, we set an average flow threshold $\rho$ that if surpasses $\rho$, one video will be considered large, and here $\rho$ is set to 2 based on our subjective observation.
-We mark this score to identify the movement of the generated video.
+To this end, we set an average flow threshold $\rho$ that if surpasses $\rho$, one video will be considered large, and here $\rho$ is set to 5 based on our subjective observation.